-With four children and grandparents to house, their next residence needed to be a little bigger.
-So they took the proceeds from selling the store, and put it into a modest house with 3+2 bedrooms.
-Business remained steady and saving remained a priority which enabled them to raise their children in a frugal but comfortable middle class lifestyle.
+With four children and grandparents to support, their next residence needed to be a little bigger.
+They put the proceeds from selling the store towards a modest house with 3+2 bedrooms.
+Business remained steady and saving remained a priority which enabled them to raise their children in a frugal but comfortable middle-class lifestyle.

-With savings accumulating, it wasn’t long before the couple started buying income producing real estate assets for the long term.
-First a two-apartment house that was close to the local college.
+With savings accumulating, it wasn’t long before the couple started buying income-producing real estate assets for the long term.
+First, a two-apartment house that was close to a local college.
 Then they decided to sell their principal residence but keep it as a rental.
 They did this a couple times until settling in a nice property in a quiet neighborhood.
-In addition to this, Calvin and Beverly partnered with a friend to purchase a few more properties, including one small commercial unit over the years.

 Investing in the Market

 Not only was Calvin an entrepreneur and real estate investor, he also had a lot of interest in the stock market.
 While he didn’t start investing in the stock market until his later years, he was a believer in long-term investing.

 He taught his kids about the power of compound interest over the long term.
 He even convinced them to start investment accounts while they were in their teenage years.
 In addition to lessons about investing, the kids learned about work ethic where they all worked in the family business.